sf-wdi-gaia/css-box-model-and-positioning/readme.md

 #### Padding and Content

-The padding is the spacing between the content and the border.
+Padding is the space between a piece of content and its own border.
 We can adjust this value with CSS to move the border closer to or farther from the content.

 Padding can be set in two ways, just like your margins.

-Lets add some padding to our `<div>`'s from our dev tools.
+Let's add some padding to our `<div>`'s from our dev tools.
 Notice, the space inside the "boxes" gets larger.

 ```css
 div {